rahilpathan/Win10Boost/README.md

 Suggestions are welcome. :)

-Note: Free to Use.
+**Note: Free to Use.
 Use at your own risk.
+If you are using it, then you are liable for any damage caused to your system.**

-If you are using it, then you are liable for any damage caused to your system.
+_Buy me a CryptoCoffee?
+BTC: 15gRWjrnD9UJQMJjsiBYUa3UzrfXNwQ9hZ